Free Learning Tools | Maths Practice & Study Resources

 Practice Zone

-Solves: Finding engaging ways to build number confidence and speed
+Solves Building number confidence and speed

-For: Students who need varied practice beyond textbook exercises
+For Students who need varied practice

 What's My Child's Study Profile

-Seven quick questions to discover your child's learning archetype
+Seven quick questions to discover your child's learning archetype.

-Solves: Working out why standard study advice isn't working for your child
+Solves Why standard study advice isn't working

-For: Parents looking for a more personalised approach to homework and revision
+For Parents wanting a more personalised approach

 Investment Comparison

-Side by side comparison of two wealth strategies over time
+Side by side comparison of two wealth strategies over time.

-Solves: Understanding how small differences in returns and fees compound massively
+Solves Understanding how small differences compound

 Wealth Index by Subjects

-See the financial ROI of different GCSE grades and university degrees
+See the financial ROI of different GCSE grades and university degrees.

-Solves: Which subjects actually translate to higher lifetime earnings
+Solves Which subjects translate to higher earnings

 How Each Tool Works